Madison

 the network structure.
 We will show

-that reaction diagrams, similar to those that biochemists usually draw, carry subtle information
+reaction diagrams, similar to those that biochemists usually draw, carry subtle

 that relates the reaction network's

-topology with its capacity to exhibit switch-like behavior.
-We will also discuss implications for
+with its capacity to exhibit switch-like behavior.
+We will also discuss implications

 the interpretation of experiments